Skip to main content

 1. Review release notes and changed configuration keys.

-3. Confirm Redis availability and capacity.
+2. Confirm Postgres and Redis availability and capacity.

-4. Apply migrations before starting updated services.
+3. Run service init jobs before starting updated services.

-5. Roll the management console, control plane, execution engine, and LLM gateway.
+4. Roll the management console, control plane, execution engine, and LLM gateway.

-6. Verify OIDC sign-in, workspace listing, agent connectivity, and a read-only run.
+5. Verify OIDC sign-in, workspace listing, agent connectivity, and a read-only run.

 Health checks